anmac/frontend-mentor-challenge/newbie/single-price-grid-component-main/README.md

 ### Useful resources

 - [CSS Tricks](https://css-tricks.com/) - This helped me for some tricky things.
 I really liked this site and will use it going forward.
+- [CSS Specificity Graph Generator](https://jonassebastianohlsson.com/specificity-graph/) - This is an interesting graph tool to see how horrible is my css code.
 - [The best code editor ever](https://neovim.io/)

 ## Author